Skip to Content

 • And more

-Let’s clarify with a brief example.
+Let’s clarify with a brief example:

-Suppose that you are injured due to an error committed by your treating surgeon.
+Suppose you are injured due to an error committed by your treating surgeon.
 The surgeon made an incision based on the available evidence, but it led to significant bleeding and damage that led to the injury.
-Now, you might sue the surgeon to recover damages for medical malpractice, but the court will evaluate whether the defendant-surgeon actually violated the standard of care.
+Now, you might sue the surgeon to recover damages for medical malpractice, but the court will evaluate whether the surgeon actually violated the standard of care.
 Experts will be brought in to testify as to the standard of care for the circumstances at issue.

-As the plaintiff, you’ll want to show that a similarly-positioned surgeon (with the same experience, age, background, and dealing with the same surgical event) would have made a different incision, and you would not have suffered an injury.
+As the plaintiff, you’ll want to show that a similarly positioned surgeon (with the same experience, age, background, and dealing with the same surgical event) would have made a different incision, and you would not have suffered an injury.
 If you can establish a standard of care that the defendant violated, then you can recover damages for medical malpractice.

-How do I prove medical negligence in Florida?
+How Do I Prove Medical Negligence in Florida?

 stethoscope laying on the counter with medical person writing notes